Kelly Starrett

-Kelly Starrett (born 1973) is a Doctor of Physical Therapy, author, speaker and CrossFit trainer.
+Kelly Starrett (born 1973) is a physical therapist, author, speaker and CrossFit trainer.
 His 2013 fitness book, Becoming a Supple Leopard, was featured on The New York Times bestselling sports books list.
-He is a co-founder, with his wife Juliet Starrett, of the fitness website The Ready State, formerly MobilityWOD.
-He has been described as a "celebrity" and "founding father" of CrossFit, as well as ranking on Greatist's 2017 list of the 100 most influential people in health and fitness.

 Early life

 Kelly Starrett grew up in Garmisch, Germany, where he enjoyed Alpine ski racing and kayaking.
 He was raised by a single mother, an American-born professor, and did not have contact with his father.
 When he was in high school, he and his mother moved to the United States.
 He attended the University of Colorado.